GPL Chin Surgery

 Final result 6 - 18 months

-Alternatives No Surgery, Make-up, Fillers, Fat transfer, dental or maxillofacial treatment if the bite is affected; an alternative to sliding genioplasty is burring through a cut under the chin, which can flatten the chin and make it droopy
+Alternatives No Surgery, Make-up, Fillers, Fat transfer, dental or maxillofacial treatment if the bite is affected; an alternative to sliding genioplasty is burring through a cut under the chin.
+However, this can flatten the chin and make it droopy (chin ptosis).

 Videos